 In the first phase, we conducted a review of the existing literature (both peer-reviewed and grey literature) and policy initiatives.
-This type of review has been characterized by Khangura et al., (2012 cited in Tricco et al., 2015:2) as "a type of knowledge synthesis in which components of the systematic review process are simplified or omitted to produce information in a short period of time".
+This type of review has been characterised by Khangura et al. (2012 cited in Tricco et al., 2015, p.
+2) as 'a type of knowledge synthesis in which components of the systematic review process are simplified or omitted to produce information in a short period of time'.
 It is used to obtain a relatively quick but rigorous synthesis of evidence within a specific field of inquiry (Khangura et al., 2012; Tricco et al., 2015).
 Using Google Scholar, Google and other search engines, we searched for and reviewed relevant published literature and available grey literature on mhealth initiatives in Ghana, in order to ascertain the current state of mhealth implementation in the country, and to collate relevant policies and guidelines.
 The review helped inform design of research instruments for the empirical data collection that followed.

-In phase two, nine FDGs were organized across three regions (Central, Brong-Ahafo, and Northern Regions), spanning Ghana's three ecological zones (savanna, forest and coastal).
+During the second phase, nine FDGs were organised across three regions (Central, Brong-Ahafo, and Northern Regions), spanning Ghana's three ecological zones (savanna, forest and coastal).
 Three FGDs were conducted per Region (one urban setting, one peri-urban and one rural, reflecting potentially different kinds of experiences).
-Each FDG comprised 6-10 CHNs who purposively selected (depending on their availability) to reflect their years of experience and length of stay in the selected health facility.
-Though the FGDs comprised both males and females, most of the participants were females because community health nursing is a femaledominated activity in Ghana (Owusu et al, forthcoming).
+Each FDG comprised 6-10 CHNs who were purposively selected (depending on their availability) to reflect their years of experience and length of stay in the selected health facility.
+Though the FGDs comprised both males and females, most of the participants were females because community health nursing is a female-dominated activity in Ghana (Owusu et al, forthcoming).
 The FGDs were conducted in designated areas (mostly within the health facility) suggested by the respondents, and were moderated and recorded by trained research assistants.
 All the discussions were held in the English Language because all the selected CHNs could speak English.
 We also conducted five interviews with key national stakeholders to elicit their perspectives and experiences regarding community healthcare delivery and mobile health.
 These stakeholders represented the following organisations: Christian Health Association of Ghana (CHAG); National Youth Employment Agency (NYEA); The Ghana Health Service (GHS), Millennium Promise (implementers of the One Million CHWs Project) and the Community Health Nurses Association of Ghana.
 These interviews were conducted by trained research assistants in the offices or designated areas and time suggested by the respondents.
-With informed consent from all participants (through signed informed consent forms), interviews and FDGs were taperecorded.
+With informed consent from all participants (through signed informed consent forms), interviews and FDGs were tape-recorded.
 To ensure validity and reliability of responses, interviewers repeated the responses for the interviewees to confirm or modify.
 This ensured that the responses were accurately captured and represented by the interviewers or the recorders.
-Data from the audio-recoded files were later transcribed, translated into English, and later re-translated into English Language by other research assistants in order to ensure credibility and intercoder reliability in this study.
-The data from both the interviews and the FGDs were analysed manually, by developing a template that captured all the emerging themes from the study, such as mobile phone ownership and use, benefits and challenges of informal mhealth.
-This approach enabled us to compare responses in order to identify similarities and differences and to provide rigorous qualitative insights into the use of personal mobile phones for healthcare delivery and how it could be integrated into the country' health system.
+The data from the audio-recorded files for both the interviews and the FGDs were transcribed and analysed manually, by developing a template that captured all the emerging themes from the study, such as mobile phone ownership and use, benefits and challenges of informal mhealth.
+This approach enabled us to compare responses in order to identify similarities and differences and to provide rigorous qualitative insights into the use of personal mobile phones for healthcare delivery and how it could be integrated into the country's health system.